MacDue/Mank-Spec/spec/types.md

 ### Numeric types

-Numeric types are sets of floating-point or integer types (which also includes `char`).
+Numeric types are floating-point or integer types (which also includes `char`).

 ```mank
 char  # set of all signed 8-bit integers (that use character literals)